|Zach says,"You should be writing!"|

 Through NaNo, I've defined my genre.
 Alone, I couldn't decide if my stories were chic-lit or paranormal w/ a romantic arc but other writers helped me discover I'm a romance writer.
 I love HEA (happily ever after).

 Through NaNo, I have developed a sense of community and made lifelong friends.
 Several of these friends meet monthly if not weekly.
-We hold each other accountable as writers.
+We hold each other accountable.
 Remind each other of our goals and work out plot or timeline problems together.

 These writers- published and unpublished- have encouraged me to get out of my writing box, to meet the world, venture to conferences, enter contests, learn to edit, take online classes to perfect craft and find my voice.